menahals/DeadlockSimulator/README.md

 ## Features

-- Interactive Resource Allocation Graph (RAG)
-- Deadlock scenario visualization
-- Wait-Die deadlock prevention algorithm
-- Priority-based resource allocation
+- Visualization of processes and resource allocation
+- Demonstration of deadlock occurrence and causes
-- Victim selection for deadlock recovery
+- Implementation of deadlock prevention techniques
 ---

 ## Technologies Used